-MacNeil is concerned in particular with public or shared space.
-Her works explore the ways in which we perceive these spaces from subjective points of view, and situate ourselves within them in relationship to one another.
+Jess MacNeil’s practice spans painting, drawing, video and installation, often translating and cross-fertilising from one medium to another.
+Through simple elements of lines, traces and shadows, point of view, repetition and playback speed, her works explore our perceptions and experiences of the everyday environment.
 The space of the artwork itself is also a focus.
-She often questions or exploits the ways the artist, viewer, and subject are situated in relation to the work, either directly through trace, residue, or reflection or indirectly by depiction, inference, absence or erasure.
+She often questions or exploits the ways the artist, viewer, and subject are situated in relation to the work, either directly through trace, residue or reflection, or indirectly by depiction, inference, absence or erasure.

-Her work is held in public collections including the Museum of Contemporary Art, Sydney, Australia Council for the Arts, Hamilton Regional Art Gallery, Artbank, and the collection of the Sydney Opera House, as well as numerous Australian and international private collections.
+MacNeil’s work is held in public collections including the Australia Council for the Arts, Sydney; Hamilton Art Gallery, Victoria; Artbank, Sydney; Sydney Opera House; as well as numerous Australian and international private collections.